Testing Your Internet Speed

 - It may take a little bit to load, but our speed test tool will look similar to the one below

-- It will then begin testing both your download and upload speeds.
-Once the test is complete, your speeds will be displayed at the top left corner.
+- It will then begin testing both your Download and Upload speeds as well as your Ping, Jitter, and your IP address.
+Once the test is complete, your speeds will be displayed.

 Speeds Seem Slow?